| Written by Mark Buzinkay

 One of the very important aspects of offshore evacuations is accurate information about evacuated crew.
 Control room, onshore organisations and relatives want to know who has been evacuated.
 When mustering is done manually, lifeboat manifests may not be accurate, complicating things and potentially put search-and-rescue teams in avoidable danger.

-These advantages by class 3, and to some extent class 2 mustering systems ask for specific performance attributes.
+These advantages by class 3, and to some extent class 2 mustering systems, ask for specific performance attributes.
 Electronic emergency mustering systems must be resilient and scalable to deal with many potential situations.
-It must also be simple to use and employ ubiquitous, non location dependent technology.
-Key to a emergency mustering system is its ability to provide simple, rapid and accurate reporting information to any number of relevant parties.
+It must also be simple to use and employ ubiquitous, non-location dependent technology.
+The key to an emergency mustering system is its ability to provide simple, rapid, and accurate information for reporting to any number of relevant parties.

-Such a system can be used then to manage any unexpected changes to the muster point, allowing evacuees to disperse to any suitable safe location.
-This could be based either on direction received from the emergency services or a self assessment of the situation at hand.
-Upon arrival at the muster point, the electronic emergency mustering system is able to simply and quickly confirm the new evacuation status.
+Such a system can then be used to manage any unexpected changes to the muster point, allowing evacuees to disperse to any suitable safe location.
+This could be based either on direction received from the emergency services or a self-assessment of the situation at hand.
+Upon arrival at the muster point, the electronic emergency mustering system can simply and quickly confirm the new evacuation status.

 A virtual mustering system (read more about emergency response software) also comes into its own should there be staff who are unaccounted for by conventional means.
 In this case the crisis communications system can be used to proactively attempt to make immediate contact with these people and ensure that they that they verify their evacuation status.